Today’s article will be a special, long, detailed guide about how to take care of a beard and keep your facial hair healthy.

 2. Keep your Facial Hair Clean (But Not too Clean)

 You may have read some of the misleading news articles about beards being as dirty as toilet seats.

 Well, as to be expected, those were clickbait headlines that were proven inaccurate and just plain wrong right after most of the major news outlets published them.

 In short, some reporters (not actual scientists) swabbed a couple of beards on the street and found that they had some of the same bacteria in them as do most toilet seats.

-After hearing news like this, it’s understandable why some men scrub and clean their beards, washing them daily.
-Sadly, this is one of the worst things you can do to your facial hair, as frequently shampooing the beard will strip away the natural oils needed for moisturizing and growing the beard.
+After hearing news like this, it’s understandable why some men scrub their facial hair and clean their beards, washing them daily.
+Sadly, this is one of the worst things you can do to your facial hair, as frequently shampooing the beard will strip away the natural oils needed for moisturizing the beard.